-Services that are covered for you What you must pay when you get these services fitting and dispensing) and \$45 for a multifocal or lenticular eyeglass lens. • Special contact lenses: We cover the following when received from a network facility or network optical sales office: ◆ For aniridia (missing iris), up to two medically necessary contact lenses per eye (including fitting and dispensing) in any 12-month period when prescribed by a network physician/Optometrist. ◆ In accord with Medicare guidelines, corrective lenses (including contact lens fitting and dispensing) and frames (and replacements) for members who are aphakic (for example, who have had a cataract removed but do not have an implanted intraocular lens (IOL) or who have congenital absence of the lens). \$0 ◆ For other contact lenses that will provide a significant improvement in your vision not obtainable with eyeglass lenses, we cover either one pair of contact lenses (including fitting and dispensing) or an initial supply of disposable contact lenses (up to six months, including fitting and dispensing) in any 24 months.
+Services that are covered for you What you must pay when you get these services had the .50 diopter change.
+The allowance toward one of these replacement lenses is \$30 for a single vision eyeglass lens or for a contact lens (including fitting and dispensing) and \$45 for a multifocal or lenticular eyeglass lens. • Special contact lenses: We cover the following when received from a network facility or network optical sales office: ◆ For aniridia (missing iris), up to two medically necessary contact lenses per eye (including fitting and dispensing) in any 12-month period when prescribed by a network physician/Optometrist. ◆ In accord with Medicare guidelines, corrective lenses (including contact lens fitting and dispensing) and frames (and replacements) for members who are aphakic (for example, who have had a cataract removed but do not have an implanted intraocular lens (IOL) or who have congenital absence of the lens). \$0 ♦ For other contact lenses that will provide a significant improvement in your vision not obtainable with eyeglass lenses, we cover either one pair of contact lenses (including fitting and dispensing) or an initial supply of disposable contact lenses (up to six months, including fitting and dispensing) in any 24 months.
 Welcome to Medicare preventive visit We cover the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
-Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+Important: We cover the Welcome to Medicare There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit. preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would